Geology

 PropertyTypeDescription

-Constant ValueDoubleThe selected surface makes up one surface for the layer; this is the elevation of the other surface.
+Constant ValueDoubleThe Selected Surface makes up one surface for the layer; the Constant Value is the elevation of the other surface.

 surface from horizons